MirzaMuhammadBaig/Self-Uniswap/v2-periphery/README.md

 - This function is called when the contract is deployed and sets the address of the Uniswap factory contract and the WETH (Wrapped Ether) contract.

 #### setRevertMsg:
--This function sets the custom revert message that will be used for all subsequent failed transactions on this contract.
+- This function sets the custom revert message that will be used for all subsequent failed transactions on this contract.

 #### setFactory:
 - This function allows the contract owner to update the address of the Uniswap factory contract.

 #### setRouter1:
--This function allows the contract owner to update the address of the Uniswap V1 router contract.
+- This function allows the contract owner to update the address of the Uniswap V1 router contract.

 #### setPairInitHash:
 - This function allows the contract owner to update the hash of the init code for creating Uniswap pairs.